 The University of Bradford School of Management is one of an elite group of less than 1% of business schools with the "Triple Crown" of accreditations (AACSB, AMBA, EQUIS).
 The School is consistently ranked by the Financial Times as one of Europe's Top 60 Business Schools.
 The Bradford MBA is also ranked by the Financial Times (December 2014) as one of Europe's Top 40 MBA programmes.

 Our 12-month full-time MBA programme is ranked by the Financial Times as one Europe's Top 40 programmes and is designed for ambitious managers who are able to take time out of their career to focus and immerse themselves in their studies as part of this life-changing journey.

-As a Bradford-based MBA student you'll benefit from studying at our triple accredited Business School (EQUIS, AMBA, AACSB) which ranks as one Europe's Top 60 European Business School's (Financial Times, December 2014).
+As a Bradford-based MBA student, you'll benefit from studying at our triple accredited Business School (EQUIS, AMBA, AACSB) which ranks as one Europe's Top 60 European Business School's (Financial Times, December 2014).
 You'll also join a truly international learning environment and become part of a diverse and vibrant network of high-calibre students, academics and business professionals from over 30 countries.
-You'll study with like-minded peers from many different industry and cultural backgrounds, making professional connections and lifelong friendships to support your career both now and for the future.
+You'll study with like-minded peers from much different industry and cultural backgrounds, making professional connections and lifelong friendships to support your career both now and for the future.